scatseisnet/scatseisnet/README.md

 ## Documentation

-The documentation is still under construction.
-For now you can use the tutorials in the `notebooks` folder.
+Please check the [documentation](https://scatseisnet.readthedocs.io/en/latest/).
+You can find tutorials thererin in the form of notebooks.

 ## To-do's